justenwalker/got/README.md

 A collection of Go Types and functions that I find myself creating in many projects.

+In the spirit of "[A little copying is better than a little dependency][1]" - these packages have no dependencies beyond the standard library, so they can be easily copied into a project directly.

 ## Packages

 - `env` - Utilities for dealing with environment variables